marcpinet/neuralnetlib/README.md

 ## 📝 Description

-This is a handmade deep learning framework library, made in python, **using numpy as its only external dependency**.
+This is a handmade machine and deep learning framework library, made in python, **using numpy as its only external dependency**.

 I made it to challenge myself and to learn more about deep neural networks, how they work _in depth_.